 Mr. Snyder has a broad background in complex subchapter C, K and S issues and tax planning; stock bonus and stock option plans; executive compensation; method of accounting issues; Section 501(c)(3) and other tax exempt organization issues, and tax issues relating to real estate acquisition, ownership, disposition and development.
 He has represented clients at all administrative levels of the Internal Revenue Service including audit, appeal, collection and the national office.

-He has structured and restructured numerous real estate partnerships and syndications including transactions involving low income housing credits, rehabilitation tax credits, commercial and residential real estate, and tenant equity transactions representing both landlord and tenant and has represented clients in connection with over three dozen Section 1031 exchanges.
+He has structured and restructured numerous real estate partnerships and syndications including transactions involving low income housing credits, rehabilitation tax credits, commercial and residential real estate, and tenant equity transactions representing both landlord and tenant and has represented clients in connection with over 100 Section 1031 exchanges.

 Education and Bar Admissions

 - L.L.M.
 Taxation, Georgetown University Law Center (1986)

 - J.D., University of Maryland School of Law, with honors (1980)

 - B.S., Washington and Lee University, cum laude (1976)

 - “How 15-Year Amortization and Other RRA ’93 Changes Affect Planning for Retiring Partners,” co-authored, Journal of Taxation, January 1995.

 - “With Relaxed Rules, REITs Open to Greater Pension Fund Investment,” co-authored, The Daily Record, November 1993.